 He serves as a Board Member of Velocity Consulting, and a Faculty sponsor of the Finance and Investment Club, the Carthage Accounting Association, and Students In Free Enterprise.
 He has previously sponsored independent applied research projects for his students as well as directed Summer Undergraduate Research Experiences in an official capacity at Carthage.
 He has traveled to England, Ireland, and China with his students, and taught them in conjunction with many professors internationally.
 He has established an internship program with a large company in the Guangzhou district in China.
 He serves as an advisor to many students, and extremely proud of all of their accomplishments.
 His students have went on to study at many graduate institutions including Harvard, Hawaii, Marquette, and the University of Wisconsin.
 Additionally, they have found employment in Europe, Asia, South America, Africa, the Caribbean, Canada, and all over the U.S.A.
 They hold positions in small companies and much larger ones such as Abbott, the CBOE, Chase, Dayton Power & Light, Deloitte, Diversey, Hospira, Jockey, Morgan Stanley. and the SEC, to name a few.

 Prof. Wall earned a master's of business administration degree from Marquette University in 2006, where he has also taught as an adjunct professor.
-Among his current research projects, he is currently studying factors that influence fraudulent behavior in the professional investing community as the qualitative portion of the Doctorate he is working towards at Case Western Reserve University.
+Among his current research projects is a series of experiments on fraud in the professional investing community.
 His research has been published in the American Journal of Business Education and the CPA Journal.
-His work was most recently presented at the American Accounting Association meeting in 2012 on the topic of Does the board of directors' risk oversight disclosure influence non-professional investors' risk assessments and decisions?
+His work was most recently presented at the American Accounting Association meeting in 2013 on the topic of professional trading fraud.

 Joe, his wife Joy, and their daughters Abigail and Isabella enjoy walks along the lake, reading baby books and classic literature, and catching up with previous graduates.